Skip to main content

 Making High Pile Chenille Patches

-The next step follows sating embroidery which crates roadmap to chenille in next stage.
-After chenille yarn fill stitch, it moves to cutt off depart and then backing application, same way like low piles.
+While making high-raised chenille patches, we use flat garment fabric.
+This backer fabric refers to cotton twill, synthetic felt, woven/unwoven fusing.
+The next step follows satin embroidery, which creates a roadmap for chenille in the next stage.
+After chenille yarn fill stitch, it moves to cut off the fabric and then backing application, in the same way as low piles.

 Design Type Satin Embroidery Low Pile High Raised